hyperborean6/TAOR/Book/02 Revelations.md

 In the above drawing I use the water cycle as a metaphor for the movement of energy into various measurable outcomes.
 The spiritual health feeds into the mental health, the mental health flows into the physical health, then the physical into the material.
 Finally our outputs flow into our community and are taken up to be dispersed again at the top of the stream.
 When communities lose one of these areas they often lack the understanding that those things were supplied upstream in the cycle.
 They can, for a generation or two, fake it by sacrificing their spiritual health or mental health further through an unsustainable work ethic or by trading away the community's spiritual health or mental health.
 But those who are spiritually healthy will have a tremendous flow downstream.
 Their material wealth will grow incidentally.
 When the spiritual health is intact and you understand and achieve your purpose then everything else will start falling into place.

+* The Truth, the whole truth and nothing but the truth*

 The last isnt so much a revelation but rather an extremely important concept that must be examined critically.
 Defining consciousness.
 I’m not going to make this mathy but I think it should eventually reach that stage.
 For example C=K. Where C equals consciousness and K equals knowledge.
 That’s a simple example but a really bad one.
 If you teach someone two things, one being right and another being wrong are they any better off?What if you spend years teaching someone skills to earn money in a complex economy but also teach them the world is arbitrary and to have a nihilistic agnostic outlook?
 Are they more conscious?
 Or more like a slave?
 What about the shared beliefs of the community?
 If a community believes its existence, values and goals are arbitrary or pointless what can be accomplished?
+Also, in defining god/spirituality/etc I chose to leave out many concepts that are often in the spiritual community because I dont want to fill people with fantasy, focus on shared proveable reality.
+Some descriptors of high conscioussness people are curiosity, high effort reasoning and investigation, the encouragement of external review, sceptisism, the willingness to change their mind.
+Don't believe everything you can imagine or are told.
+Your limit to changing is your limitation in admitting your wrong.

 These are important questions.
-Here is an interesting equation
+Also, Here is an interesting equation

 Consciousness = Time * (mental qualities * environment)

-C = fluid intelligence + ((correct knowledge or reactions * variance) - incorrect(* variance)
+C = fluid intelligence + ((correct knowledge or reactions * variance) - incorrect(* variance))

 /distance of usefulness